Romans 6: Verse 2

 The phrase is also used in the Gospel of Luke's conclusion to the parable of the wicked husbandmen.

-Dead to sin but alive to God in Christ (6:1–14)
+Dead to sin but alive to God in Christ (verses 3–14)

+Verse 3

+Hill notes that the identification of the baptised believer with the death of Jesus is "substantial, not moralistic; one actually participates with Jesus in his death".
+The believer's faith, explored throughout the preceding chapters, is not separated from his or her baptism: they go together.